Dale Earnhardt Jr.: Politics

-In January 2009, Earnhardt expressed enthusiasm following President Barack Obama's inauguration: "I'm as excited as everybody else is about him.
+In January 2009, Earnhardt expressed enthusiasm following Barack Obama's presidential inauguration: "I'm as excited as everybody else is about him.
 I wish I had been able to go to the inauguration.
 I would love to meet him.
 That would be a great honor."

 In April 2012, Earnhardt became a partner of the American Coalition for Clean Coal Electricity.
 He addressed delegates to the 2012 Democratic National Convention at Charlotte Motor Speedway on behalf of the coalition.
 In 2014, Earnhardt recorded an advertisement for America's Power, encouraging voter turnout for the U.S. elections that year.

 In May 2012, Earnhardt singled out Republican Representative Jack Kingston of Georgia while speaking against an amendment to a defense bill that would prohibit the military from funding sponsorships in professional sports.

 In January 2017, Earnhardt revealed that his family immigrated from Germany in the 1770s to escape religious persecution, saying "America is created by immigrants."
 In August, he spoke out against hatred, bigotry and racism following the attacks in Charlottesville, Virginia and Barcelona, Spain.
-In September, after protests of the U.S. national anthem gained traction following criticism from President Donald Trump, Earnhardt expressed support for peaceful protesters, quoting former president John F. Kennedy on Twitter: "Those who make peaceful revolution impossible will make violent revolution inevitable."
+In September, after protests of the U.S. national anthem gained traction following criticism from Donald Trump, Earnhardt expressed support for peaceful protesters, quoting former president John F. Kennedy on Twitter: "Those who make peaceful revolution impossible will make violent revolution inevitable."